maibennett/sta235/exampleSite/content/Classes/Week8/_index.en.md

 ## What we will cover

 In this class we will finish with our causal inference chapter, talking about regression discontinuity designs.
-We will also start talking about some new topics on prediction, particularly, models with continuous and discrete responses.

 ## Recommended readings/videos